 Secondly, they're easy to use.
 While we tend to take this quality for granted, creating an intuitive product with a manageable learning curve is an arduous task that demands an in-depth understanding of its users.

-In this comprehensive guide, we'll take a closer look at what UX research is, and any business, large or small, should invest time and effort into it.
-We'll go over the most important tools, methods, and steps of the UX research process, and offer you a downloadable briefing template.
+In this comprehensive guide, we'll take a closer look at what UX research is, and why any business, large or small, should invest time and effort into it.
+We'll go over the most important tools, methods, and steps of the UX research process.

 UX research is the process of understanding how users interact with a product, service, software, or interface.
 Its goal is to figure out what's working with a product and what isn't.
 The ultimate goal in mind with any product or service is to solve a problem for somebody.
 Still, if a user can't figure out how to use it or doesn't like using it, it isn't solving the problem well.
 Creating a great user experience is fundamental to making any product a success because it is a core part of the overall customer experience.